sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 ## NetworkPolicy

-Network policy is a Kubernetes resource that defines how pods are allowed to communicate with each other and with other network endpoints.
-If the cluster administration requires an associated NetworkPolicy when doing an installation, then we recommend running Sourcegraph in a namespace as described in the [namespace section](#namespace) and then apply the [network-policy component](https://github.com/sourcegraph/deploy-sourcegraph/tree/main/new/components/network-policy) that utilizes the `namespaceSelector` to allow traffic between the Sourcegraph pods.
-The [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) created by this component will only allow resources that are deployed to this specified namespace that has the `name: sourcegraph-prod` label.
+To configure network policy for your Sourcegraph installation, you will need to follow these steps:

+1. Create a namespace for your Sourcegraph deployment as described in the [namespace section](#namespace).

+2. Add the network-policy component to your kustomization file:

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml